Sanjanadhananjayaa/mslearn-dp100/instructions/17-monitor-data-drift.md

 >**Note**: While running the cells, you might get an error saying **Datastore.upload** is deprecated.
 Ignore it and carry on with running the next cells.

+> **Note**: Kindly wait after you run each code cell until the output for the code is shown and CPU utilization is 0% else the succeeding code cells will not get executed.

 4. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
 Then close all Jupyter browser tabs.